1jour1vin

 Wine rated (2025 guide) 95/100

-A heady nose of remarkable opulence, with notes of sun-kissed fruit.
-The palate is concentrated and rich in fleshy fruit, underpinned by refreshing acidity that gives structure and energy.
-I particularly appreciate its fine, saline tannins, with hints of mint, clove and licorice.
-It's not quite open yet, but retains a fairly pure structure, and the different elements are very well presented, with power and balance.
-The finish reveals notes of plum, blackcurrant, black pepper and tobacco.
+Quite heady on the nose, remarkably opulent, with notes of sun-kissed fruit.
+The palate is concentrated and rich in fleshy fruit, supported by refreshing acidity that structures the whole and gives it a beautiful energy.
+I particularly appreciate its fine, salty tannins, blending hints of mint, clove, and licorice.
+It is not yet fully open at this stage, but retains a fairly refined structure, and the different elements are very well presented, with power and balance.
+The finish reveals notes of plum, blackcurrant, black pepper, and tobacco.
 2028-2048

 Guide Hachette des vins

-Owned since the 18th century by Count Lynch, until it was divided in two, giving Lynch Moussas and Lynch-Bages. Émile Castéja, who joined the family in 1919, took over the estate in 1969 and restructured the vines and winery.
-His son Philippe has been at the helm of this 35-hectare cru, close to Batailley, also owned by the Castéja family, since 2001.
+Owned since the 18th century by Count Lynch, until it was divided into two, giving rise to Lynch Moussas and Lynch-Bages. Émile Castéja, who joined the family in 1919, took over the estate in 1969 and restructured the vineyards and winery.
+His son Philippe has been at the helm of this 35-hectare estate, close to Batailley, also owned by the Castéja family, since 2001.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France